top of page

 2005-2007

-International Woman’s Day, Tel Aviv University
+International Woman’s Day, Tel Aviv University, Israel

-Dialogue, Tzavta Theater, Tel Aviv
+Dialogue, Tzavta Theater, Tel Aviv, Israel

 Residencies